• Latest

 Why do some people hate going to parties?

 Some people may feel uncomfortable in social situations or don’t enjoy large groups of people.
 Others may not have the energy to stay out late and interact with new people.
-Some may also simply not be interested in the types of activities that usually take place at parties.
-Whatever the reason, it’s important to respect each person’s individual preferences.
+Some may also not be interested in the activities that usually occur at parties.
+Whatever the reason, respecting each person’s preferences is important.

 I hate parties.
 Is there something wrong with me?